piraces/Tomcat-Logs-Utilities/README.md

 - **H1_x** heuristics, checks the "entrypoint" of use cases to determine a new use case, and a list of common use case pages to check the current use case.
 Different versions are provided, with different levels of "granularity" (extra behaviors detected).
 - **H2** heuristic, checks the longest path possible of use cases to determine a new use case, and a list of common use case pages to check the current use case.
 Furthermore, it considers extra behaviors (from bots and other strange and correct cases).

-### Installation

-This tool requires [Python 2.x](https://www.python.org) to run.
-It does not work with Python 3.

-It does not require additional packages.

 License